Social

 Our group, leveraging the regional network built over many years, excels in regional revitalization business.
 For projects in remote or mountainous areas where on-site visits for monitoring involves excessive effort or risk, we have developed a system to provide safe and high-quality services with limited personnel through efficiency improvements using ICT technology.

-As an example, in FY 2023, we expanded the installation of network cameras for site monitoring.
-We will continue to expand this installation in FY 2024, focusing on ensuring the safety of on-site personnel and further improving work-life balance.
+In FY 2024, we further expanded monitoring operations using network cameras for onsite supervision and worked on introducing driving simulators.
+We will continue to promote these initiatives in FY 2025, focusing on ensuring the safety of on-site personnel and further improving work-life balance.

 image Remote monitoring using network cameras